railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 The location for depositing the finished products.

 For simplicity, put the ``Stock`` location in both places.
-The field :guilabel:`Bill of Materials` will automatically be completed by Open ERP when you click the button :guilabel:`Compute Data`.
-You can then overwrite it with another BoM to specify something else to use for this specific manufacture.
+The field :guilabel:`Bill of Materials` will automatically be completed by Open ERP when you select the product.
+You can then overwrite it with another BoM to specify something else to use for this specific manufacture then Click the button :guilabel:`Compute Data`.

-The tabs :guilabel:`Planned Products` and :guilabel:`Work Orders` are also completed automatically when you click :guilabel:`Compute Data`.
-You'll find the raw materials there that are required for the production and the operations needed by the assembly staff.
+The tabs :guilabel:`Scheduled Products` and :guilabel:`Work Orders` are also completed automatically when you click :guilabel:`Compute Data`.
+You will find the raw materials there that are required for the production and the operations needed by the assembly staff.

-If you want to start production, click the button :guilabel:`Confirm Production`, and Open ERP then automatically completes the :guilabel:`Moves` fields in the :guilabel:`Consumed Products` and :guilabel:`Finished Products` fields.
+If you want to start production, click the button :guilabel:`Confirm Production`, and Open ERP then automatically completes the :guilabel:`Products to Consume` field in the :guilabel:`Consumed Products` tab and :guilabel:`Products to Finish` field in :guilabel:`Finished Products` tab.

 The information in the :guilabel:`Consumed Products` tab can be changed if:

 * you want to enter a serial number for raw materials,